 TASMAR (tolcapone) by Bausch + Lomb is catechol o-methyltransferase inhibitors [moa].
+Approved for catechol-o-methyltransferase inhibitor [epc].
 First approved in 1998.

-Minimal commercial activity with only 13 Part D claims in 2023 signals a niche product with limited team growth potential; brand likely focused on defense or specialty positioning.
+Minimal commercial activity with only $201K in Part D spending and 13 claims suggests a mature, niche product with limited team expansion potential.

 Catechol O-Methyltransferase Inhibitors